Praqma/kubernetes-ebook/chapter03.md

 ![images/libvirt-new-virtual-network-5.png](images/libvirt-new-virtual-network-5.png)
 ![images/libvirt-new-virtual-network-6.png](images/libvirt-new-virtual-network-6.png)

-The wizard will create an internal DNS setup (automatically) for example.com .
+The wizard will create an internal DNS setup (automatically) for example.com.

-Now, we have the network out of the way, lets decide upon the size of these virtual machines, and what IPs will be assigned to them.
-Then, at the time of VM creation, we will attach them (VMs) to this new virtual network.
+Now that we have the network out of the way let's decide on the size of these virtual machines and what IPs will be assigned to them.
+At the time of VM creation we will attach them (VMs) to this new virtual network.

 ## IP addresses and VM provisioning:

-Here IP addresses of VMs we are about to create:
+Here are the IP addresses of the VMs we are about to create:

 * etcd1		10.240.0.11/24
 * etcd2		10.240.0.12/24